 Stephen has always been a student of music, but has degrees in math and video game design.
 Prior to starting Noise-E, he worked in game audio for 10 years, publishing and presenting internationally on the topic.
 Noise Engineering was born when a friend reintroduced him to the world of modular synth.
 On a whim, he assembled a quick prototype of an LFSR oscillator roughly based on the TIA, plugged it into a friend's system and he was hooked.
 Many prototypes later he had his first product: Ataraxic Translatron.

-Stephen is in charge of all things software, art, and is slowly handing hardware off to Kris.
+Stephen is in charge of all things software, and is slowly handing the non-software stuff off to Kris.

-Follow Kris on instagram @la_sunset_cocktail for beverage ideas and sunsets.
+When not modularizing, Kris is on instagram @la_sunset_cocktail making beverages and watching sunsets.

-Kris is in charge of all things non-engineering, and is slowly taking on various aspects of hardware.
+Kris is in charge of all things non-engineering, and is slowly taking on various aspects of anything that is not programming.

 Stephen + Kris